niklak/httpbulb/README.md

 </details>

 It is also possible to use `httpbulb` as a web-server.
-The binary can be built with from `github.com/niklak/httpbulb/cmd/bulb` or you can use docker image `ghcr.io/niklak/httpbulb:latest`.
+The binary can be built with from `github.com/niklak/httpbulb/cmd/bulb`.

+Also you can simply use docker to run a web-server:

+ `docker run -p 8080:8080 ghcr.io/niklak/httpbulb:latest`.

 <details>
 <summary>Running a web-server using docker-compose</summary>